 For my use-case, the script will handle requests in the backend:

 frontend fe_main bind *:80 default_backend checktcp backed checktcp mode http http-request use-service lua.checktcp

 Of course, you cadd all kind of ACL and rules.

 Write the script.

-Mine is really simple: - it connects to the TCP server and send a message: ‘check’ - it removes the first line of the response (it’s a header with some information like IPs) - it check the next line to see if it sees the word ‘check’ - if so, it creates a HTML page with an ‘OK’ text and return the code 200 - otherwise, it creates a HTML page with a ‘KO’ text and return the code 503
+Mine is really simple: - it connects to the TCP server and send a message: ‘check’ - it removes the first line of the response (I used a custom TCP echo server that adds a header with some information like IPs) - it check the next line to see if it sees the word ‘check’ - if so, it creates a HTML page with an ‘OK’ text and return the code 200 - otherwise, it creates a HTML page with a ‘KO’ text and return the code 503

 local function checktcp(applet) local addr = '127.0.0.1' local port = 8080 local code = 503 local response = "KO\r\n" -- Use core.tcp to get an instance of the Socket class local socket = core.tcp() socket:settimeout(1) -- Connect to the service and send the request if socket:connect(addr, port) then if socket:send("check\n") then -- Skip response headers socket:receive('*l') -- Get the content local content = socket:receive('*l') if content and content == "check" then code = 200 response = "OK\r\n" end end socket:close() end applet:set_status(code) applet:add_header("content-length", string.len(response)) applet:add_header("content-type", "text/html") applet:start_response() applet:send(response) end core.register_service("checktcp", "http", checktcp)